Results 1 - 10 from 17 for incisor teeth in 0.399 sec.

 Beaver, Castor canadensis, damage management and control information

 It has a valvular nose and ears, and lips that close behind the four large incisor teeth.
-Each of the four feet have five digits, with the hind feet webbed between digits and a ... warn others of danger by abruptly slapping the surface of the water.
+Each of the four feet have five digits, with the hind feet webbed between digits ... of danger by abruptly slapping the surface of the water.
 The beaver's large front (incisor) teeth, bright orange on the front, grow continuously throughout its life.
-These incisors are beveled so that ...
+These incisors are beveled so ...

 icwdm.org More from this site